cdelcastillo21/pyslurmtq/README.rst

     A Python SLURM Task Queue for batch job submission.

-`pyslurmtq` is a Python library for managing a queue of tasks to be executed on a SLURM cluster.
-It provides a simple interface for enqueuing tasks from a JSON file, running the tasks on the cluster, and monitoring the status of the tasks.
+`pyslurmtq` is a Python library for managing a queue of tasks to be executed on a an HPC cluster using a SLURM schedule manager.
+It provides a python class for managing a task queue, as well as a command-line interface (CLI) for running a task queue from a JSON file containing task configurations.
+It is designed to be flexible and easy to use, and to provide a simple interface for running a batch of tasks on a SLURM managed HPC cluster.

+This project was originally motiviated by the pylauncher (https://github.com/TACC/pylauncher) project, which provides a similar interface for running a batch of tasks on a SLURM managed HPC cluster.

 Installation
 ------------